kdanesh/dataviz-project/README.md

 If prescriptions are causing payments, then doctors who attended more meetings in 2015 would have already had higher prescription rates in 2014.
 If payments are causing prescriptions, then gaps between the groups would increase after 2014.

-Both trends are true in the data.
-Compared with doctors who attended 1-9 meetings, doctors who attended 10 or more meetings were already prescribing XX% more opioids in 2014--evidence of targeting.
+As it turns out, both trends are true in the data.
+Compared with doctors who attended 1-9 meetings, doctors who attended 10 or more meetings were already prescribing 91% more opioids in 2014--evidence of targeting.
 But by 2015, the gap in prescriptions between these groups also increased significantly, indicating that the meetings had their intended effect.

 ![Image](plots/pot.png)

-Should we end the practice of advertising?
-It is not clear.
-On the one hand, if advertising is causing overprescription, and overprescription is causing deaths, then perhaps the answer is yes.
+But even if it were conclusive, the policy conclusion would not be trivial.
+On the one hand, if advertising is causing overprescription, and overprescription is causing deaths, then it would seem reasonable to more strictly regulate the advertising of opioids.
+While such a policy could improve deaths, particlarly in areas of the country where overdose deaths are commonplace, it could replace those deaths with an epidemic of debilitating chronic pain.

-But on the other hand, it could be the case that pharmaceutical companies are helping doctors better treat pain.
-When in doubt, one can simply read reviews of opioids on websites like WebMD.

-One user writes, "".
-Another writes, "".

-Overall, it is likely that opioids are being overprescribed--especially in certain communities where doctors are rumored to be pill mills and XX.
-But reducing prescription rates without hurting the patients who need pain treatment most would require targeting.

 ![Image](plots/map_overdose_deaths.png)

-Until that time, it remains unclear whether advertising is improving outcomes.
-And in the meantime, sales teams should act knowing lives are at stake.
-A public health emergency has no room for empresses, wizards, queens, or crusaders.
+Then ideal policy, then, requires a delicate balance between reducing overprescription and treating pain.
+Until such a policy is implemented, there is no room for empresses, wizards, queens, or crusaders.
 Only healers.

-### Next steps
+#### Next steps

-Part 1:
-- clean up definition of primary care: for now I'm using family med + internal med + general practice as a proxy, so i'm omitting pediatricians and obgyn; it's also the case, i think, that some internal med docs are not considered primary care doctors (e.g., endocrinologists)
-- check if primary care docs are prescribing lots of opioids in places where there are no pain specialists. are death rates particularly high in these areas? this would be an interesting take -- basically the lack of specialty care in rural areas has perpetuated the opioid epidemic. could get at this by comparing overdose rates in rural areas with specialty docs vs rural areas without

-Part 2:
-- maybe bring in geographic data on incidence of chronic pain to control for patient population?
+- Be clearer about data sources
+- Document any data restrictions made in each plot
+- Interview top prescribers
+- Interview patients